Introspection in GraphQL

 Introspection is the ability to query which resources are available in the current API schema.
 Given the API, via introspection, we can see the queries, types, fields, and directives it supports.

 The introspection system defines __Schema, __Type, __TypeKind, __Field, __InputValue, __EnumValue, and __Directive which are introspective queries.
-Note that all of them are preceded by two underscores which are exclusively used by GraphQL’s introspection system.
+Note that all of them are preceded by two underscores exclusively used by GraphQL’s introspection system.
 In every server that provides a GraphQL API, we should be able to introspect queries.

 __Schema

-The type __Schema is the one that defines the schema the API provides.
+The type __Schema is the one that defines the Schema the API provides.
 Its type is defined as the following:

 Schema type definition

-It returns which types the schema has (types), the queryType, the schema’s entry-point for queries, the mutationType, and subscriptionType (similar to queryType but for Mutations and Subscriptions, respectively) the directives available.
+It returns which types the Schema has (types), the queryType, the Schema’s entry-point for queries, the mutationType, and subscriptionType (similar to queryType but for Mutations and Subscriptions, respectively), the directives available.

 The following example shows us the rest of the fields within the __Schema type.